-An applicant to the College must take the TOEFL English proficiency examination when any of the following applies:
+An applicant to the MSN Program must take the TOEFL English proficiency examination when any of the following applies:

-- Applicant is a non-citizen or permanent resident of the U.S. - Applicant is not from an English-speaking country. - English is not the native language of the applicant. - Applicant is not fluent in reading or speaking English.
+- Applicant is a non-citizen or permanent resident of the U. S. - Applicant is not from an English-speaking country. - English is not the native language of the applicant. - Applicant is not fluent in reading or speaking English.

-The applicant must score above the following TOEFL scores to be admitted to the respiratory care program:
+The applicant must score above the following TOEFL scores (or International English Language Testing System (IELTS) Equivalent) to be admitted to the nursing program:

 - 500 on the paper and pencil test.

 - 173 on the computer-based test.

 - 80 on the computer-based Internet test.

-- 20 or above on all subsections (speaking, writing, listening, and reading) of the computer-based Internet test.
+- 20 or above on all subsections (speaking, writing, listening, reading) of the computer-based Internet test.

-- Any student who is identified as having difficulty speaking or reading English after admission into the respiratory care program will be required to meet with the Learning Resource Center staff or complete an English as a Second Language (ESL) or Limited English Proficiency (LEP) course.
+Students for whom English is a second language may be referred to an English as a Second Language (ESL) program of study as a condition for enrollment into the program.